sisoe24/hammerspoon-vscode/README.md

   ```

   Hovering over `apps` will show: `list of hs.application objects` but no suggestions will be provided
   for it.
-This also happens when something returns `app` or `window`.
+This also happens with returns like `app` or `window`.
 Those will be treated as simple hover information.

-- Although Lua 5.4 is not technically supported, your script could contain the `<const>` and `<close>` new keywords.
+- Although Lua 5.4 is not technically supported, your script can contain the `<const>` and `<close>` new keywords.
+- And probably more...

 ## 1.5.
 TODO